-The area of jurisdiction of the Dipaleseng Local Municipality is situated in Southern part of Gert Sibande District Municipality Region.
+The area of jurisdiction of the Dipaleseng Local Municipality is situated in the southern part of Gert Sibande District Municipality Region.
 The former Balfour/Siyathemba, Greylingstad/Nthorwane Transitional Local Councils and a section of the Grootvlei Transitional Rural Council are included in the Dipaleseng Region.
 The total estimated residents in the Dipaleseng Region, according to Census 2011 data, is 42 388.
 The largest urban unit is Balfour followed by Greylingstad and Grootvlei.
-A number of Commercial farms, in the surrounding vicinity, also form part of the Dipaleseng Region.
+A number of commercial farms, in the surrounding vicinity, also form part of the Dipaleseng Region.
 These Commercial farms are privately managed.
-The legal status of these farms is that of a single Erf and mining

 The general tendency of migration from rural to urban areas is also occurring in the area, as is the case in the rest of the Mpumalanga Province.
 The majority of the rural population is active within the agricultural sector.
-Regarding the population distribution the area is largely urbanized (91% urban and 9% rural).
-This tendency is directly related to the strong industrial and manufacturing character of the region.
+The population distribution the area is thus largely urbanized (91% urban and 9% rural) a tendency that is directly related to the strong industrial and manufacturing character of the region.
 It subsequently explains the continuous urban growth experienced in Siyathemba.
 Balfour is located in the heart of worldly renowned coalfields.
 This modern and predominantly industrial town is further located in close proximity (80km) to the nationally well-known industrial areas of Johannesburg.
 The Balfour/Siyathemba urban area is 340km from Nelspruit and 80km from Johannesburg.
-Apart from the internationally known abattoirs the "Biggest abattoir in Africa", is found in Dipaleseng (Balfour town) with a vast number of by-products including products, inorganic chemicals, fertilizers, etc are manufactured in the area.
+Apart from that there is an internationally known abattoir, the "Biggest abattoir in Africa", which is found in Dipaleseng (Balfour town) with a vast number of by-products including inorganic chemicals, fertilizers, etc that are manufactured in the area.

-The Greylingstad/Nthorwane urban area is situated in the north-eastern section of the Dipaleseng Region, approximately 19km east of Balfour and 450km north-east of Nelspruit.
+The Greylingstad/Nthorwane urban area is situated in the north-eastern section of the Dipaleseng Region, approximately 19km east of Balfour and 450km north-east of Nelspruit .
 Other centres such as Grootvlei and Dasville are all within 20km from Balfour.
-There are worth mentioning commercial farming activities present in the community.
-Industrial activities are exclusively related to the electricity generating industry.

-- The town's close proximity to the coal mining and industrial activities in Witbank and its nearby location to the large industrial complexes of Heidelberg, Vereeniging, Springs and Germiston, definitely and perhaps negatively, influence economic activities in Dipaleseng.
+The town's close proximity to the coal mining and industrial activities in Witbank and its nearby location to the large industrial complexes of Heidelberg, Vereeniging, Springs and Germiston, definitely and perhaps negatively, influence economic activities in Dipaleseng.
 The strong recreational character of the town further enhances this phenomenon.
-The largest number of the inhabitants of Dipaleseng is employed in Germiston and the adjacent industrial complexes of Johannesburg.
+The largest number of the inhabitants of Dipaleseng are employed in Germiston and the adjacent industrial complexes of Johannesburg.
 Dasville can thus be labeled as a typical satellite residential town to the surrounding industrial areas.
-These factors contribute to the relatively low level of economic activity in the Grootvlei area. - The area is accessible by road (R51, R23, including N3) and within 55km from Springs, Germiston, Vereeniging, and Kempton park.
+These factors contribute to the relatively low level of economic activity in the Grootvlei area.

+The local municipality is accessible by road (R51, R23, including N3) and within 55km from Springs, Germiston, Vereeniging, and Kempton park.
 Although the prominent economic sector of the area is agriculture, it is subsequently strategically situated from a recreation and tourism point of view.
 This is in view of the fact that the town is bound on three sides by the Vaal Dam and located in close proximity to the Gauteng metropolitan area.
 It is also linked to several other towns in the vicinity.